jackdbd/webhooks/README.md

 stripe webhook_endpoints list --api-key $STRIPE_API_KEY_LIVE
 ```

-In the **first terminal**, run this command, which watches all files using [wrangler](https://github.com/cloudflare/workers-sdk) and forwards all Stripe webhook events to `localhost:8788` using the [Stripe CLI](https://github.com/stripe/stripe-cli):
+In the **first terminal** run the following command, which watches all files using [wrangler](https://github.com/cloudflare/workers-sdk) and forwards all Stripe webhook events to `localhost:8788` using the [Stripe CLI](https://github.com/stripe/stripe-cli):

 ```sh
 npm run dev